2017 Affordable Care Act replacement proposals

 The following is a list of plans which were considered to replace the Affordable Care Act (commonly referred to as the ACA or Obamacare) during the Donald Trump administration.
 The plans were considered after the Republican Party gained a federal government trifecta in 2016.
-"Repeal and replace" has been a Republican slogan since March 2010 when the ACA was signed into law and had been adopted by former President Donald Trump.
+"Repeal and replace" has been a Republican slogan since March 2010 when the ACA was signed into law.
+The slogan was adopted by President Donald Trump.

 Background

 President Donald Trump and many Republicans have vowed to repeal and replace Obamacare; President Trump signed an executive order on January 20, 2017, his first day in office, that according to White House Press Secretary Sean Spicer would "ease the burden of Obamacare as we transition from repeal and replace".
 Spicer would not elaborate further when asked for more details.

 On January 12, 2017, the Senate voted 51 to 48 to pass an FY2017 budget resolution, S.Con.Res.
 3, that contained language allowing the repeal of the Affordable Care Act through the budget reconciliation process, which disallows a filibuster in the Senate.
 In spite of efforts during the vote-a-rama (a proceeding in which each amendment was considered and voted upon for about 10 minutes each until all 160 were completed) that continued into the early hours of the morning, Democrats could not prevent "the GOP from following through on its repeal plans."